Murder of Abrar Fahad: Organisations

 Amnesty International condemned the murder as a "heinous crime requiring urgent investigation."
 The organization stated that "Abrar was simply exercising his right to freedom of expression through his Facebook posts criticizing the government."

 Brad Adams, Asia Director at Human Rights Watch, remarked, "A government that overlooks torture, enforced disappearances, extrajudicial killings by security forces, and arbitrary arrests of dissenters fosters an environment where students can operate a 'torture cell' on a university campus."

 Asian Forum for Human Rights and Developments member organisation Odhikar condemned the killing and "expresses grave concern on this situation of lawlessness and culture of fear".

 Trial and sentences

 Eventually, eighteen members of the BUET Chhatra League were detained in connection with the murder.

-Later on, 25 people were convicted in the Abrar Fahad murder case, and all were students at the Bangladesh University of Engineering and Technology (BUET) and members of the Bangladesh Chhatra League (BCL).
+Later on, 25 people were convicted in the Abrar Fahad murder case.
+All of them were students at the Bangladesh University of Engineering and Technology (BUET) and members of the Bangladesh Chhatra League (BCL).
 The Dhaka Speedy Trial Tribunal-1 sentenced 20 of them to death and 5 to life imprisonment on December 8, 2021.